 Improve Ocular Health with Red Peppers

-One of the ways crushed red pepper benefits our body is that it improves ocular health.
-Red peppers are a good source of vitamins A and C, essential for ocular health.
+One of the ways crushed red peppers benefit our bodies is by improving ocular health.
+Red peppers are a good source of vitamins A and C essential for ocular health.
 Vitamin A is necessary for the maintenance of the cornea, while vitamin C is involved in the production of collagen, a protein that helps keep the eyes healthy.
 In addition, hot chili peppers also contain beta-carotene, which is converted to vitamin A in the body and is also essential for eye health.
 Beta-carotene has been shown to reduce the risk of macular degeneration, a condition that can lead to blindness.

 Red Peppers are Beneficial for Diabetics

 Studies have found that crushed red peppers may aid in the amount of insulin required to lower blood sugar after a meal.
 Promising results have found that insulin requirements drop even lower if crushed peppers are regularly consumed.
 One study found that overweight people had lower amounts of insulin required to lower their blood sugar levels after a meal.
-Nutritionists also found that it is not just the capsaicin, but the antioxidants, including vitamin C and carotenoids, which might help to improve insulin regulation.
+Nutritionists also found that not just the capsaicin but the antioxidants, including vitamin C and carotenoids, might help improve insulin regulation.

 Dr. Partha Nandi Recommended Recipes with Crushed Red Peppers